runthee/MidnightCore/README.md

 * Take Your Time(Persona5).

 ## Changelog
+### v3.4.0 - 23.10.18
+* Fixed audio permissions not setting correctly
+* Fixed Issues with all audio dissapearing
+* Applied audio will now work with stock files if custom folder not provided
+* Added MidnightCustom Help/How-To Section
 ### v3.3.1 - 17.10.18
 * Fix for custom bootanimations not applying
 * Fix for some fonts not applying